Joecstarr/thesis/sections/future_work/polygonal.md

 the computed and partial data.
 A seemingly better choice are invariants (@subsec-invariant) which have polynomial time computations, such as those introduced by van der Veen and Bar-Natan (to be published [@vanderveenKnotInvariantsFinite]).
-While weaker than hyperbolic volume, these invariants are stronger than the polynomial invariants, and faster than both to compute.
+While weaker than hyperbolic volume, these invariants are stronger than the polynomial invariants and faster than both to compute.
 Statistics for polynomial invariants can be found in Maguire's thesis work [@maguireKhovanovHomologyLegendrian].